atbradley/mysql-gspread-reporting/README.md

 1. [Create a Google service account key](http://gspread.readthedocs.org/en/latest/oauth2.html) and save the credentials in JSON format.
 2. Create a new folder in Google Drive and save it with the service account you just created.
-2. Create a table like this in your database (you can replace the name `reports` with anything:
+2. Create a table like this in your database (you can replace the name `reports` with anything):

 	    CREATE TABLE `reports` (
     		`run_order` INT(11) NOT NULL,